Apply for a primary school place

 If you do not live in North Northamptonshire (even if your child attends a North Northamptonshire primary school) you will need to apply to the local authority in which you live.

-We allocate school places using the address your child is living at on the closing date for applications (5pm on 15 January 2022).
+We allocate school places using the address your child is living at on the closing date for applications (15 January 2023).

 Change of address before the closing date

 If you move before the closing date for applications, you will be able to change your address and your preferences (if necessary) on your online application up to the closing date.

 You will be able to provide your new address and / or change your preferences if you advise us by email or letter.
 We must receive any new information about your address or preferences by 15 January 2023 for the application to be considered as 'on time'.